OrmNetwork/ORMCore/README.md

 ## Getting Started

-Kaspad has several configuration options available to tweak how it runs, but all of the basic operations work with zero configuration.
+Ormcore has several configuration options available to tweak how it runs, but all of the basic operations work with zero configuration.

 ```bash